DevanshJouLe/Tableau_Visualisation-Project/README.md

 Increase the production of high-demand genres.
 Balance the addition of new content between movies and TV shows to cater to different audience preferences.

 **User Experience**:

 Enhance the discovery features to highlight trending genres and newly released titles.
-Implement personalized recommendations based on users’ viewing history and preferences.
+Implement personalized recommendations based on user’s viewing history and preferences.

 **Content Duration**:
 Optimal Content Length: Analyze user engagement metrics to determine the optimal content duration for various genres.